bradchristie/taminations-flutter/assets/c1/anything_and_spread.md

 # (Anything) and Spread

-In addition to the three ways Spread is used at
-Plus, there is a fourth way:
+In addition to the three ways [Spread](../plus/anything_and_spread.md) is used at Plus, there is a fourth way:

-If specific dancers are directed to Spread (e.g., Everyone Trade, Boys Spread), they slide away from the adjacent dancer one position.
+If specific dancers are directed to Spread (for example, Everyone Trade, Boys Spread), they slide away from the adjacent dancer one position.
 The inactive dancers do not move.
 This can be used to create an Hourglass (From #0 Lines: Touch 1/4, Column Circulate 1 1/2, Center 6 Trade, Girls